 Awards and Prizes

-Our international team of judges will view all entries and select films to showcase online and at international events which help develop public understanding about the need to reduce risk from disasters.
+Our international team of judges viewed all entries and selected films to showcase online and at international events to help develop public understanding about the climate and nature emergencies.

-We will recognise outstanding films with prizes and invitations to participate in discussions and special online training.
+We recognised outstanding films with prizes and invitations to participate in discussions and special online training.

 Showing films during COP

 Judges will make their selection for films to showcase during international meetings, starting with the climate change COP26 in November in Glasgow, UK.
 We are currently organising screenings and events during the COP and arranging online digital events.

 Judges will select films which best showcase the issues relating to the climate and ecological issues at the international meetings.

 The film which had the highest number of value views in each of the three categories was judged to have won the People's Vote.
 The filmmakers each received: